CarlosDDCmx/carlosddcmx.github.io/_projects/2_Introduction_to_programming.md

 Onto the three functions: **read_ods_file, get_sheet_data and save_JSON_file**.

 ### 5.2.1 **read_ods_file**
 The first function uses the function get_data from pyexcel_ods, said function is very complete and there is no need to add anything else.
 However any professional developer understands how error handling is important.
 Therefore this function will check for cases where the file is either not found or couldn't be read.
-It also will include comments to help developers understand the code:
+Include comments to help developers understand the code:

 ```python
 def read_ods_file(ods_file: str) -> Dict[str, List[List[Any]]]: